 Tip #3 Keep on ProspectingAs states start to open up, it’s important to keep up on the leads.
 People have been working from home for months now and they are starting to get restless and will be more willing to talk to an agent.
 For Ferry, it’s all about picking up the phone and make a personal connection.
 “If I was to call 15-20 people around my listings and sales you’re (Cole Realty Resource) is going to furnish me with the phone numbers,” says Ferry.
 You’re going to be in more conversations than you want to be in.”
 Watch the complete Q&A here!
 Are you ready to increase your lead generation?
 Call 800-800-3271 (M-F 8am-5pm CST) or click here to learn more about Cole Realty Resource.

 Is it a buyer’s market?
 Is it a seller’s market?
 Should I focus locally?
 Or maybe look to expand?
-When you start asking more questions about getting less answers, it’s time to get back to the basics.
+When you start asking more questions and getting fewer answers, it’s time to get back to the basics.
 The market may be uncertain but by taking a few steps in the right direction, you can make sure that you are prepared for anything that may come your way.

 Start with a business planIt doesn’t matter if you’ve been in the business for years, hit your first million in sales, or just signed with your first broker-you need a business plan.
 You may carry around your goals and ideas for your business in your head, but studies show that writing down your goals, creating tangible timeliness and actionable objectives will increase your chances of reaching those goals1.
 Check out this real estate Business Plan Health Check from Cole Information.
 It helps create goals for you no matter where you are or where you want to be.
 Preparation and forward-thinking will help you develop that ounce of prevention that will get you through any market.